jasonsbarr/introduction-to-python/README.md

     - Watch: [CS 61A (2018) Lecture 9: Function examples](https://www.youtube.com/watch?v=bi_2gAetCiI&list=PL6BsET-8jgYVg0YNlIeajft-CawFSgHp9&index=2), videos 2 - 6
     - Do: 6.0001 Pset 2 (covers problem 4 of 6.00 Problem set 1)
     - Do: CS 61A exam prep 02
-    - Do: CS 61A Rachel's Environment Diagram Guide
-    - Do: CS 61A Jennifer's Environment Diagram Cheat Sheet
     - Do: Work through CS 61A past mock exam for Midterm 1 (untimed, use [Spring 2018 Resource page](https://inst.eecs.berkeley.edu/~cs61a/sp18/resources.html) to ensure exam matches material we've covered)
     - Do: Work through at least 1 (and preferably more) CS 61A past Midterm 1 (untimed, use [Spring 2018 Resource page](https://inst.eecs.berkeley.edu/~cs61a/sp18/resources.html))
     - Optional: